DamienIrving/damienirving.github.io/publications.md

 ### Podium presentations

+**Irving D**, Church J, Zika J (2021).
+Anthropogenic aerosols, greenhouse gases and historical changes in the global water cycle.
+Paper presented to the *AMOS National Conference*, Online.

 **Irving D**, Hobbs W, Church J, Zika J (2020).
 A mass and energy conservation analysis of drift in the CMIP6 global coupled models.
-Paper presented to the joint *AMOS National Conference*, Esplanade Hotel, Fremantle, Western Australia.
+Paper presented to the joint *AMOS National Conference and International Conference on Indian Ocean Meteorology and Oceanography*, Esplanade Hotel, Fremantle, Western Australia.

 **Irving D**, Church J, Zika J, Wijffels S (2020).
 The separate influence of anthropogenic aerosols and greenhouse gases on forced changes in the global energy and water cycles.
 Paper presented to the *American Meteorological Society Annual Meeting*, Boston Convention and Exhibition Center, Boston, Massachusetts.